EU-PAS-Adherence/EU-PAS-Data-and-Notebooks/README.md

     + This folder contains output data created by the custom `statistic` commands and scrapy spiders

 ## Data flowchart
 The following flowchart illustrates the data flow for analysis.
 We used scraped and exported datasets, classifying the outcomes and cancelled studies manually.
+Regular expressions and ChatGPT were **not** used to detect cancelled studies in the final analysis.
 See [here](ema_rwd_commands.md) for additional explanations.

 ```mermaid
 flowchart TD